INFORMATION ABOUT SITE SECTIONS AND TERMSAuthor keywords

 The quality of references is an indication of the work the authors did in order to link their published research results to already published works.
 Good quality references guide a potentially interested reader to the central sources for the respective domain.
 A high number of citations indicate good quality references.
 Contrarily, a reduced number of citations or the absence of the respective journal paper from the databases might be an indication of a poor paper.
 The average number of citations per reference could be considered an indication of the references quality.

-Web of Science® is a registered trademark of Thomson Reuters
+Web of Science® is a registered trademark of Clarivate Analytics

 SCOPUS® is a registered trademark of Elsevier B.V.